roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-07 ****** byTheTalkMan© Mom let that statement hang in the air.
+Mom let that statement hang in the air.
 Sure, I had cum on Carmen's face that first time, but I haven't done it since.
 It felt... wrong.
 Disrespectful, like Mom said.
 I loved her, and I didn't want to do something so arrogant, so controlling.
 Me and Carmen were in sync.
 I didn't need to do an anything like that anymore.

  "Okay, you're up."
 Mom said.
 I was shaken from my regret by her voice.
 A thought came to mind quickly.